patilnabhi/baxter_two/README.md

 ## Tutorial ##

-The following sections describe in detail the required steps:
+The following sections describe contents of this package:

 ### 1. Prerequisites ###

-The following packages need to be installed:
+The following packages need to be installed for `baxter_two` package to work:

 1. [Baxter SDK] - to be installed in baxter_ws/src directory
 2. [MoveIt!]